 USF is committed to the success of all students.
-While there is a nationwide concern over the retention and progression of male students enrolled in college, we have realized this same completion gap even though our retention and graduation rates exceed national statistics.
+While there is a nationwide concern over the retention and progression of male students enrolled in college, the university also experiences this completion gap even though our retention and graduation rates are significantly higher than national statistics.
 In 2019, the four-year graduation rate for USF men is 48% in comparison to 67% for USF women.

 - Foster a sense of belonging

 - Create networking opportunities with faculty, staff and students

 - Increase utilization of academic and student support services